ttpn18121996/noravel-supporter/README.md

 */
 ```

-In case the price length is greater than the key length.
+In case the value length is greater than the key length.

 ```js
 const keys = ['id', 'name'];